-- 1. Each intern will be evaluated at mid-point and at the end of each rotation, where the minimum score, according to the syllabus, must be achieved to receive 'credit (CR)'. - 2.
-When a poor performance is observed, or a failing evaluation score is earned or awarded, the following will occur - a.
+- b.
+Intern evaluations and communication of poor performance - 1.
+Each intern will be evaluated at mid-point and at the end of each rotation, where the minimum score, according to the syllabus, must be achieved to receive 'credit (CR)'.

+- 2. When a poor performance is observed, or a failing evaluation score is earned or awarded, the following will occur - a.
 Instructor will notify intern of standing. - b.
 Instructor will schedule and hold a meeting with the intern and Dietetic Internship Program Director within 1 week of the intern's awareness of the situation. - c.
 During the meeting, the intern will receive a letter from the instructor describing their learning plan.
 The intern will be required to sign the learning plan agreeing to the terms for improvement in order to continue in the program.